The DOM: The Document Object Model

 The function is also an example of a callback.
 A callback is a general Computer Science term for a function that is invoked later, when something happens or has happened.
 They're used in graphics programming, processing data, GUI programming and lots of other situations.

-By the way, an experienced jQuery programmer wouldn't bother to devise that cumbersome name (turnEventsRandomColor) for a function that they are never going to refer to again after handing it to the click method.
-Instead, they use an anonymous function literal, putting all the important code right where they need it:
+By the way, an experienced jQuery programmer wouldn't bother to devise that cumbersome name (turnEventsRandomColor) for a function that she is never going to refer to again after handing it to the click method.
+Instead, she uses an anonymous function literal, putting all the important code right where she needs it:

 $("#h3events").click(function () {